-Objective Action Progress To improve prevention of hate crime through education and awareness raising i) Work with key agencies to develop multi-agency awareness training and roll out to all agencies Training was developed and rolled out in 2014 after launch of strategy programmes within key stakeholder organisations ii) Develop multi-agency strategic delivery group with statutory and voluntary partners engaged in tackling Hate Crime Following Community Safety Restructure, strategic responsibility for hate crime has been held by the SYP Board.
-SYP is also represented on the Police Independent Advisory Group iii) Develop operational links with the anti-bullying steering group Links established and work in relation to hate crime related bullying has been driven through the Multi-agency Problem Solving group (MAPS) aligned to the Community Safety Unit delivery structure To increase public awareness and ensure that information on hate crime is widely available i) Develop web portal for information and awareness to facilitate sharing of information relating to Hate Crime Information on how hate crime, including how to report is available on the SYP website www.saferyorkpartnership.co.uk ii) Ensure publications / are available in all public access buildings Hate crime leaflets and posters were distributed after the launch of the strategy.
-Social media is widely used to promote hate crime reporting
+Objective Action Progress

+To improve i) Work with key Training was developed

+prevention of hate crime through agencies to develop multi-agency and rolled out in 2014 after launch of strategy

+education and awareness training and launon of strategy

+awareness raising and roll out to all

+programmes within agencies Following Community

+key stakeholder organisations ii) Develop multi- Safety Restructure, strategic responsibility for

+organisations agency strategic hate crime has been held

+delivery group with by the SYP Board.
+SYP

+statutory and is also represented on

+voluntary partners engaged in tackling the Police Independent Advisory Group

+Hate Crime Advisory Group

+Links established and

+work in relation to hate

+iii) Develop operational links with the anti- crime related bullying has been driven through the

+bullying steering Multi-agency Problem

+group Solving group (MAPS)

+aligned to the Community

+Safety Unit delivery structure

+To increase public i) Develop web portal Information on how hate

+awareness and for information and crime, including how to

+ensure that awareness to report is available on the

+information on hate crime is widely facilitate sharing of information relating to SYP website www.saferyorkpartnershi

+available Hate Crime p.co.uk

+Hate crime leaflets and

+ii) Ensure publications / are available in all posters were distributed after the launch of the

+public access strategy.
+Social media is

+buildings widely used to promote

+- hate crime reporting.

-To work closely with and strengthen the links between the statutory and voluntary sector agencies engaged in hate crime i) Undertake an audit of voluntary groups and develop a directory of contacts ii) Ensure publications / posters are available across all public This was undertaken immediately after the launch of the strategy.
-The directory of contacts now sits within the Equalities team This was undertaken after the launch of the strategy. buildings launch of the strategy.
+To work closely with i) Undertake an audit This was undertaken and strengthen the of voluntary groups immediately after the links between the and develop a launch of the strategy. statutory and directory of contacts The directory of contacts voluntary sector - now sits within the agencies engaged in ii) Ensure publications / Equalities team hate crime posters are available across all public This was undertaken buildings after the launch of the - strategy.